catenax-ng/product-onboarding/PREREQUISITES.md

 - enable your CLI

-Depending on which terraform run you will about to plan and perform you need to export the desired `TOKEN` from the terraform run to generate the ressources within it.

-For `terraform apply` and `terraform plan` command the following command line variables has to be set:
+For `terraform apply` and `terraform plan` command the following command line variables has to be exported from our `Vault` and set:

 ```shell
 # You can get a login token, by logging into the Vault web UI and using 'copy token' from the top right user menu.